wrist mechanics online course featured image

 How to stop an accidental draw or fade?

-Conversely, you prevent a fade, bowing your wrists prior to impact, which marginally closes and delofts the clubface, promoting straighter flight.
+Conversely, you prevent a fade by bowing your wrists before impact, which marginally closes and delofts the clubface, promoting a straighter flight.

 Should amateurs play both shots?